CARES Act Eviction Moratorium

 - has a federally backed multifamily mortgage loan.

-If you have any questions about the CARES Act eviction moratorium, please contact our office today to schedule a free consultation with our experienced Buffalo landlord tenant lawyers.
+If you have any questions about the CARES Act eviction moratorium, please contact our office today to schedule a legal consultation with our experienced Buffalo landlord tenant lawyers.
 We are here to help.